Lithium (Nirvana song): Lyrics

 According to Cobain, "Lithium" was "one of those songs I actually did finish while trying to write it instead of taking pieces of my poetry and other things".

-In his 1993 biography Come As You Are: The Story of Nirvana, Azerrad described the song's title as "an update on Marx's description of religion as the 'opiate of the masses.'"
+In his 1993 biography Come As You Are: The Story of Nirvana, Michael Azerrad described the song's title as "an update on Marx's description of religion as the 'opiate of the masses.'"
 Gillian G. Gaar described it as "a song whose sing-along melody typically masks the disturbing quality of the lyric, which touches on the solace one can find in religion or madness."
 As Cobain explained, "In the song, a guy’s lost his girl and his friends and he’s brooding.
 He’s decided to find God before he kills himself.
 It’s hard for me to understand the need for a vice like [religion] but I can appreciate it too.
-People need vices.”
+People need vices."

 In Come As You Are, Cobain acknowledged that the song might have been inspired in part by the time he spent living with his friend Jesse Reed and his born-again Christian parents.
 Cobain told Azerrad that he wasn't necessarily anti-religion, saying that "I've always felt that some people should have religion in their lives ...
 That's fine.
 If it's going to save someone, it's okay.
 And the person in ['Lithium'] needed it."